xregistry/spec/core/spec.md

 resolve all includes prior to processing the request and MUST return the expanded model in responses to the request for the model.
 The includes MUST NOT be processed again at a later time.
 A request to re-evaluate the includes can be done via an subsequent model update operation.
+Note, this means that when the model is subsequently retrieved (e.g. via an HTTP `GET`) the include directives MUST NOT be in the response.

 **Examples:**